wagaun/python-cpi-api/README.md

 # python-cpi-api
-API Made to learn python
+API Made to refresh my knowledge on python.

+It's grpc endpoint that queries a postgres db and returns values.

 ## Setup
 Follow instructions from [here](https://python-poetry.org/docs/) to setup Poetry.